Shawn-Chahal/ml-appl-biochem-eng/getting_started/getting_started.md

 git push -u origin main
 ```

 8. Refresh the web page for your repository on GitHub.
-It should be updated to show your project files.
+It should now show your project files.

 9. Open `README.md` in PyCharm and copy the following text in it: